Leodias2204/guiaspress/README.md

 # guiaspress

-A new project that of CRUD with Node JS, Express and EJS.
+A new project of a CRUD with Node JS, Express and EJS.
 Praticing and learning more about Node.